contentstack/contentstack-management-java/README.md

 Contentstack client = new Contentstack.Builder().setAuthtoken(AUTHTOKEN).build();
 Response<ResponseBody> response = client.stack("API_KEY", "MANAGEMENT_TOKEN").contentType().execute()
 ```
-### Contentstack Management JavaScript SDK: 5-minute Quickstart
+### Contentstack Management Java SDK: 5-minute Quickstart
 #### Initializing Your SDK:
-To use the JavaScript CMA SDK, you need to first initialize it.
+To use the Java CMA SDK, you need to first initialize it.
 To do this, use the following code:
 ```java
 import com.contentstack.cms.Contentstack